qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 Fluorescence in situ hybridization (FISH) is a cytogenetic technique that uses fluorescent probes to detect and localize specific DNA or RNA sequences within cells.

-## Application of FISH: Visualizing lncRNA in Cells

 ### Steps in FISH:
 1. **Probe Design**: Fluorescent probes target specific nucleic acid sequences.
 2. **Hybridization**: Probes bind to their targets within fixed cells.